Biden-Obama: White House reunion to celebrate health law

-Obama returns to the White House on Tuesday for a moment he can savor: His signature Affordable Care Act is now part of the fabric of the American health care system, and President Joe Biden is looking to extend its reach.
-Obamacare sign-ups have increased under Biden's stewardship, and more generous taxpayer subsidies have cut costs for enrollees, albeit temporarily.
+Obama returns to the White House on Tuesday for a moment he can savor.
+His signature Affordable Care Act is now part of the fabric of the American health care system, and President Joe Biden is looking to extend its reach.
+Sign-ups under the health law have increased under Biden's stewardship, and more generous taxpayer subsidies have cut costs for enrollees, albeit temporarily.

 People are also reading…